felipecechin/app-search-band-artist/README.md

 - `sweetalert2`: used to show alert in case of error;
 - `@headlessui/react`: used to show modal.

 In the development environment, `prettier` and `eslint` were used for formatting and code analysis.
+Unit tests using `jest` were implemented.